The following are the programs.

 Most crashes occur close to home on roads with low speed limits.
 When used correctly, car seats can prevent injuries and save lives.
 Secure children properly every time they ride!
 Tragically, many children are not secured at all.
 Fire / Rescue and law enforcement personnel hear the excuses at accident scenes: "We were just a few minutes from home..." or "He was crying and wanted to be held..."

 Our Technicians and Instructors teach various programs on and off property at the Children's Safety Village and are not always available on site.
-You can get your car seat checked by attending one of the checkpoints stated below on the scheduled dates and times.
+You can get your car seat checked by attending one of the checkpoints listed on our Events page, our Facebook page, SafeKids Orange County's page, or call for more information.

 407-521-4673 ext 114